 - Serve as a catalyst for attracting other resources, such as matching gifts.

 - Build infrastructure within the organization in order to meet its mission.

-Normally, the Foundation will not award grants to:
+- The Guilford Foundation will not award grants to:

 - Debt reduction

-- Political organizations and campaigns
+- Political organizations and campaign

-Your Responsibilities if you are awarded a grant:
+Your Responsibilities if you are awarded a grant

-In addition, the Guilford Foundation expects to be recognized in all related press releases and publicity.
+The Guilford Foundation expects to be recognized in all related press releases and publicity.

-Sponsorship requests should be addressed separately to Liza Janssen Petra at firstname.lastname@example.org.
 Sponsorship requests are reviewed by the Development Committee on a rolling basis, as funding permits.

 Scholarship requests are reviewed and recommended by the Guilford High School Guidance office.
-Questions may be addressed to (203) 453-2741 ext 225.
+Questions may be addressed to (203) 453-2741 ext 1234.